Favourited 353 times

 These are all great reasons to come to this area generally, but why come volunteer with me specifically?
 I've been here over a decade and I know the area and the people well; for those of you who are on the road and are looking to stop for less than an entire summer in Glacier, I can give you the insider scoop and help you hit many of the highlights it took me several seasons to cover.
 And if you're interested in a longer stay, my local knowledge plus the extra free time you get from the workaway commitment will allow you to be immersed in the summer in Glacier in a way that few people have the chance to, myself included.

-Live lightly on the earth in a camping style set up, but with all the modern convenience of running water, electricity, wifi, etc.).
-You may be provided with a large tent, a pop-up camper, or perhaps even an outbuilding you help to construct.
-I do have an "outhouse" with a flushing toilet, an outdoor hot shower, and an outdoor kitchen.
+I can provide a camping style set up, but with all the modern convenience of running water, electricity, wifi, etc. You may be provided with a large tent, a small pull-behind camper, or perhaps even an outbuilding you help to construct.
+I also have an "outhouse" with a flushing toilet, an outdoor hot shower, and an outdoor kitchen.
 I also run a small lodging operation with two glamping units so there are typically paying guests on site, but the homesite and workaway area are separate from the rental spaces.

 As for food, basic staples will be available to you, and naturally the longer you are around, the more input you will have on what's inside the pantry and how it's prepared.
 I don't have any dietary restrictions myself but of course they can be accommodated.
-However, my next point: I envision dinner being a "family" affair most often, with the crew taking turns cooking for everyone else and hopefully showing off.
-If it's my turn you can expect some good Mexican food perhaps, or something from the crock pot; beans, lentils, stews, etc.
+Dinners and sometimes lunch and even breakfast can be a family syle affair, with the crew taking turns cooking for everyone else and hopefully showing off.
+If it's my turn you can expect some good Mexican food or perhaps something from the crock pot; beans, lentils, stews, etc.